adguse/crispy-garbanzo/proposal.md

 ## Problem Description

-The problem our team would like to solve is to create a program that allows the user to discover what classes they need to take over the course of their remaining years at UW Madison depending on their major.
-Our scheduler will generate a four year plan for students based on what classes they have already taken and avoiding classes that would be difficult to take at the same time.
+Briefly describe a problem that your team would like to solve.
+Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2

-1. Name: Schedule Generator
+1. Name: Give your project proposal a name (and edit the top line of this file)